 Araras Pantanal Eco Lodge

-Wildlife viewing is generally very rewarding here, and the guides are eagle-eyed and well-informed.
-They'll lead you on enjoyable nature excursions on foot, on horseback or by open-sided truck.
-In addition to the common sightings of caiman, capybara, coatimundi, storks, parrots and water-loving birds, there have been regular viewings of tapir, anteater, peccary, deer and ocelot.
-You can also potter off in a canoe on the river, or view the surrounding grasslands from the 25m-high canopy tower, often visited in the early morning by a variety of tropical birds.
+Wildlife viewing is very rewarding here, and the guides are eagle-eyed and well-informed.
+They'll lead you on enjoyable nature excursions on foot, horseback or by open-sided truck.
+In addition to common sightings of caiman, capybara, coatimundi, storks and parrots, there have been regular viewings of tapir, anteater, peccary, deer and ocelot.
+You can also explore in a canoe on the river, or view the surrounding grasslands from the 25-metre canopy tower, often visited in the early morning by a variety of tropical birds.

 Our Expert's Opinion